Philippine Army: World War I (1914–1918)

 In 1917 the Philippine Assembly created the Philippine National Guard with the intent to join the American Expeditionary Force.
 By the time it was absorbed into the National Army it had grown to 25,000 soldiers.
 However, these units did not see action.
 The first Filipino to die in World War I was Private Tomas Mateo Claudio who served with the U.S. Army as part of the American Expeditionary Forces to Europe.
 He died in the Battle of Chateau Thierry in France on June 29, 1918.
 The Tomas Claudio Memorial College in Morong Rizal, Philippines, which was founded in 1950, was named in his honor.

-Post-WWI (1918–1935)
+Post-war (1918–1935)

 The Philippine National Guard unit of the U.S. Army was deactivated following World War I, then formally disbanded in 1921.
 During most of the Interwar period, spanning about 20 years from 11 November 1918 to 1 September 1939, the Philippines had no armed forces other than the Philippine Scouts, the Constabulary, and some semimilitary units which were generally privately organized and had no connection with conventional military forces.